DerBrunoIR/Minecraft-GameOfLife/README.md

 ```
 As a screen we use `20` rows each containg `20` pixel blocks.
 Each pixel represents a cell.

-Let's encode dead pixels with `blackstone` blocks and alive pixels with `glowstone` blocks.
+Let's encode dead cells with `blackstone` blocks and alive cells with `glowstone` blocks.

 The only way to count something in Minecraft is by incrementing an entities (non player character) score .
 Behind each pixel block I summoned a `ItemFrame`.
 This entity can't move, can't despawn and is easy to place.